 The trails at Las Catalinas offer mountain bikers a unique experience.
 The mountain biking trails wind through the forests and provide stunning views of the ocean.
 The trails are well-maintained and challenging, making them a popular choice for riders of all levels.

-As you bike throughout the sprawling mountains, you’ll notice a wide array of plants, animals, and birds.
+As you bike through the sprawling mountains, you’ll notice a wide array of plants, animals, and birds.

 Live the Beach Town Life